ToroCraft/Minecoprocessors/README.md

 # Minecoprocessors

-Increase your redstone possibilities and learn assembly programming at the same time with Minecoprocessors!
-The Minecoprocessors mod adds a redstone processor block that can be programed similar to a real microprocessor.
-The redstone processor block is styled to look like and operate like the vanilla redstone blocks.
+Increase the redstone possibilities and learn assembly programming at the same time with the Minecoprocessors Minecraft Mod!
+The Minecoprocessors Mod adds a redstone processor block that can be programed similar to a real microprocessor.
+The redstone processor block is styled to look like and operate like similar to the other redstone blocks in the game.

 ## Recipe